Environment

 Interfacing with Nature and Protecting Biodiversity

-Sysmex understands that it receives a host of benefits from the world's living things as it conducts its business activities.
-We use a tool called ENCORE, which was developed by the United Nations and financial institutions, to analyze our interaction with nature, and the results suggested that our production process depends on water and impacts water quality and soil to a relatively large extent.
+Sysmex understands that it receives a host of benefits from the world’s living things as it conducts its business activities.
+We use a tool called ENCORE, which was developed by the United Nations and financial institutions, to conduct a simple risk analysis.
+The results have suggested that our production process depends on water and impacts water quality and soil to a relatively large extent.
+Based on the results, we will identify our business risks and opportunities and take necessary actions.

 Forest Conservation Activities